- Staff Directory

 - Preparing Students for Life

 Our educational program structure, school day, and culture are explicitly designed to support the authentic vision and mission of GLOBE.
-Kindergarten through sixth grade students are placed in low teacher-to-student ratio classes to provide individualized attention, thus enabling teachers to develop deep relationships with each student and family.
+Kindergarten through seventh grade students are placed in low teacher-to-student ratio classes to provide individualized attention, thus enabling teachers to develop deep relationships with each student and family.
 We provide a vigorous academic program and create an environment for social-emotional growth.
 We foster leadership and community among students.

 What We Believe